 I learned how to feel solid and yet tall and expansive within my own skin.
 I learned that I could watch my breath or focus on feeling the soles of my feet on the floor to quell anxiety.
 I no longer had to wonder, or look to someone else, to decide how I felt.
 Centered and grounded became felt senses and I learned how to tell whether I was there (or not).

 And as I age (I'm in my early sixties now), I continue to be astonished by the small stuff that comes as a result of my Feldenkrais practice.
 My posture continues to improve; I know that twinge in my left knee is because I tend to hold my right shoulder a little back; I have become more flexible without stretching and stronger because I know how to distribute effort over all my muscles and joints: I am confident on uneven surfaces because I know where I am in space.

 Have I reached nirvana?
 Not quite yet.
-But Feldenkrais got me a little further in that general direction. :)
+But Feldenkrais has coaxed me a little further in that general direction. :)